Buyers

 Confirmation that valid residential building and natural hazard insurance is in place.
 This protects the property against damage caused by fire, water, or natural disasters.

-3. Additional documents when buying an apartment
+3. Additional documents for apartment purchases: WEG specificities

 When you buy a condominium, you not only acquire your own apartment, but also become part of a condominium owners' association (WEG).
 Therefore, there are additional documents from the seller that you should review in order to get a complete picture of the property and the community.